 Did you know there’s a time of year that makes home buying a whole lot easier?
 You may have heard that the autumn months are best for house hunting, but a few other times are idea as well, right down to a specific day of the week.
 Pay attention to the calendar as you’re saving up for the big move.

-The very best month to buy a home is October.
-Over the past 15 years, homeowners who purchased in October received a discount of 2.6% off the fair market value, according to new research from RealtyTrac.
+The market is always changing, but typically, a good month to buy a home is October.
+The premium for houses tends to be the lowest in the fall, bottoming out at 2.9% off the fair market value, according to MarketWatch.com.
 Few people seemed to take advantage of this, however, as only 8.4% of home closures happened during October.
 Sellers who keep their homes on the market through the fall and winter months are most likely very motivated to sell.

-While you won’t necessarily have a lot of homes to choose from, many will be on winter clearance prices.
+While you won’t necessarily have a lot of homes to choose from, many will be on winter clearance prices in January and February.
 You’ll most likely be able to negotiate a more favorable price and many are already priced to sell.
 But don’t expect to find your dream home during this time period.
 With fewer homes on the market, you may have to lower your expectations.
+Since 2013, February has the lowest number of home sales.

-Research from RealityTrac also found that with an average discount of 2.3%, Monday was the best day to close on a house.
+Research from RealityTrac® also found that with an average discount of 2.3%, Monday was the best day to close on a house.
 Friday came in at a close second with an average of a 2% discount.
+Of course, mid week offers other benefits.
+It's best to take into consideration what works best for all the last-minute activities, but most importantly, allow for flexibility as often delays happen.

 You’ll need these five house-hunting tips to keep you on track, organized and focused while you’re out exploring all your options.